Azure-Samples/network-go-manage-network-interface/README.md

 ## Running this Sample

-1. If you don't already have it, [install Go 1.7](https://golang.org/dl/).
+1. If you don't already have it, [install Go](https://golang.org/dl/).

 1. Clone the repository.